- About Hevo

 In the Select Source Type page, select Google Analytics 4 as the Source.

-In the Configure your Google Analytics 4 Account page, click Add Account.
+In the Configure your Google Analytics 4 Account page, do one of the following:

 In the Configure your Google Analytics 4 Source page, specify the following:

 Pipeline Name: A unique name for your Pipeline, not exceeding 255 characters.

 Authorized Account (Non-editable): The email address that you selected earlier when connecting to your Google account.

 GA4 Account Name: The GA 4 account from which you want to replicate the data.
 One Google account can contain multiple analytics accounts.

 Property Name: The website or app from which you want Hevo to read the user data.
 This field appears once you select the GA4 Account Name from the drop-down.

 Historical Sync Duration: The duration for which you want to ingest the existing data from the Source.
 Default duration: 6 Months.